ey7/project-three/README.md

 - The links and buttons on all pages were manually tested to ensure everything was working correctly.
 - All breakpoints were tested for different screen sizes and viewports.
 - The app was tested on [Responsinator](https://www.responsinator.com/) and [Am I Responsive](http://ami.responsivedesign.is/) to ensure that the site pages were rendering correctly on all types of devices and orientations, such as Ipad and Iphone.
-- The app was put through the [HTML5 Validator](https://validator.w3.org/) and some errors and warnings related to stray tags and duplicate ids were fixed.
+- The app was put through the [HTML5 Validator](https://validator.w3.org/) and some errors and warnings related to the jinga templating language were flagged.
+Jinga is not recognised so this is normal.
-- The app was put through [CSS Validator](https://jigsaw.w3.org/css-validator/) and some errors were uncovered related to the bootstrap css which is not something that I can control.
+- The app was put through [CSS Validator](https://jigsaw.w3.org/css-validator/) and some errors were uncovered related to the Bootstrap css which is not something that I can control.
 My own css code was error free.
 - I also tested the website on [google mobile friendly](https://search.google.com/test/mobile-friendly) and recieved a mobile friendly result.
 - I tested the website on personal and other family devices such as my laptop and android mobile phone, iPad and iPhone and Samsung Galaxy Tab in both potrait and landscape orientations.